 Our discussion begins with Peirce’s famous Pragmatic Maxim, which represents both pragmatism’s founding moment, and a new proposal for clarifying the meaning of concepts.
 We will see how the vital role that the Maxim grants to agency in producing maximum clarity of meaning effectively translates each of our concepts into a set of hypothetical conditionals which summarize the general expectations that arise from hypotheses containing that concept.
 We will then briefly explore how this approach led pragmatists to understand concepts as something much closer to habits than Cartesian ideas.
 After that, we will examine how early pragmatists understood experience – a crucial notion for them – not simply as an ‘input’ to inquiry, but as a rich range of existential transactions with a surrounding environment, and also as a philosophical method.
 We will then explore how these broader notions of experience were used to challenge Sellars’ Myth of the Given in related ways, and in the case of the classical pragmatists, independently of Sellars’ own critique.

 I strongly believe that the pragmatist who presents the most original and systematic ‘myth busting’ is still Peirce.
-Accordingly, the later sections of this paper will explore Peirce’s account of concept formation in detail.
+Accordingly, the later sections of this chapter will explore Peirce’s account of concept formation in detail.
 We will trace how his understanding of concepts as signifying habits led him to theorize them as symbols which work together with icons and indices to generate meanings that are both specifically applicable and indefinitely generalizable.
 The originality of Peirce’s semiotic approach will be demonstrated through his philosophy of perception, which manages the remarkable feat of unifying a Thomas Reid–style direct realism with the apparently idealist claim that all perception is interpretative, pointing the way towards a freshly conceived epistemology in which, through the tendency of habits to spread themselves across an ever-widening variety of contexts, ‘pictures become predicates.’

 The Pragmatic Maxim: Concepts as Practical Habits